-When sharing visual content, such as scanned documents or photos, you often need to assert authorship, add verification data, or mark confidential material.
-This is where electronically signing JPG images with text could play a crucial role.
-It provides a human-readable and instantly recognizable layer of trust, which is ideal for both internal document sharing and content publishing.
-In this step-by-step guide, you will explore how to sign JPG images with text signatures in Java seamlessly using the lightweight and scalable Java REST API.
+When you share visual assets—whether scanned documents, photos, or graphics—you often need to prove authorship, embed verification data, or flag confidential information.
+Signing JPG images with text delivers a clear, human‑readable layer of trust that’s perfect for internal workflows and public publishing alike.
+In this step‑by‑step tutorial, you’ll learn how to sign JPG images with text signatures in Java using a lightweight, scalable Java REST API.

 Steps to Sign JPG with Text Signatures Using Java